 Thus, even in the 1950s Israel used 95 percent of the Western Aquifer’s water, and 82 percent of the Northeastern Aquifer’s water.
 Today, Israel’s share of these aquifers has declined to 83 percent and 80 percent, respectively.
 That is, under direct Israeli administration the Palestinian share of these aquifers has actually increased.
 (For sources and citations see here.)

 In addition, every year at least 40 MCM (million cubic meters) of water from sources within Israel is piped over the Green Line for Palestinian use in the West Bank.
-For example, the major Palestinian city of Ramallah and surrounding Palestinian communities receive over 10 MCM of water from Israel annually, according to the Jerusalem Water Undertaking, the local Palestinian water utility.
-This accounts for about 83 percent of the water supplied by the utility.
-(The figure given on the JWU website is an average of 28,000 square meters daily.
-Aside from the typo of square meters rather than cubic meters, this works out to more than 10 MCM per year.)
+For example, the major Palestinian city of Ramallah and surrounding Palestinian communities receive almost 15 MCM of water from Israel annually, according to the Jerusalem Water Undertaking, the local Palestinian water utility.
+This accounts for more than 84 percent of the water supplied by the utility.
+(The figures given on the JWU website are 17.35 MCM supplied to customers versus just 2.7 MCM produced locally, meaning 14.65 MCM came from Israeli sources, or 84.4%.
+For some reason JWU puts this figure at 87%.)

 And despite the virtual declaration of war against Israel by the Hamas rulers of Gaza, Israel still sends to Gaza another 4 MCM of Israeli water annually through the Kissufim Line of the National Water Carrier, serving the Palestinian localities of El-Bureij, Moazi, Abasan, Bani Suheila and Khan Yunis (Statistical Data on Gaza Area and Jericho, Israel Foreign Ministry, June 1994).